oxheadalpha/tezos-faucet-backend/README.md

 ## API Endpoints

+#### Backend URL
+For faucets hosted on https://teztnets.xyz, their backend urls can be found at https://teztnets.xyz/teztnets.json under `faucet_url`.

-### GET /info
+### **GET `/info`**

-Returns general information about the faucet, including the faucet's address, whether captcha is enabled, the max balance allowed, and the min and max Tez amounts.
+Returns details like the faucet's address, whether captcha and challenges are enabled, the maximum balance allowed, and the min and max Tez request amounts.

-Example response:

 ```json
 {